Zensei

 Then accept it and live up to it.

-I am grateful for all of my kind teachers who inspired me by showing me what was possible, the way to progress, and by setting a positive example for me to emulate.
+I am grateful for all of my kind teachers who inspired me by showing me what was possible and the way to progress, by setting a positive example.

-I am also grateful for all of my especially kind teachers who taught me by negative example.
-In this way, they taught me the unskilfulness of negative actions and resultant pain of their consequences, without my having to make those mistakes or experience that pain myself.
-By teaching what not to do by example, they effectively taught me what to abandon.
-This is how you begin your search for what should be adopted, cultvated and practised.
+I am also grateful for all of my especially kind teachers who taught by negative example.
+In this way, they taught the unskilfulness of negative actions and resultant needless suffering created by those actions, without my having to make those mistakes or experience that suffering myself.
+By teaching by negative example, they taught that, before you can make progress, you must first learn and practice what to abandon.

 To those teachers who taught me by negative example, for your great kindness in taking on suffering now so that I might use it open my eyes and learn, I am especially grateful.